rishab-gangwar/DebunkNN/BatchNormCNN/README.md

 # Advantage of Having Batch Normalization Layer in CNN
 >This part of repo explores the effect of batch normalization Layer on training Conv.
 Neural Nets.
->>* We have taken two different cNN with only diference in the presence of Batch Normalization in one.<br>
+>>* We have taken two different cNN architectures ,only difference is that only one has Batch Normalization layer.<br>
 >>* * Here the difference is not as significant as it was in the case of MLP.

 |**`CNN without BatchNorm`**|**`CNN with BatchNorm`**|